 About The AFP

-The AFP promotes storytelling as a pedagogical approach to learning and communicating what past civilizations have known all along- that our role on this planet is to remain open to new scientific discoveries about the biodiversity of our Earth, expand our collective knowledge about community development and their ways of continually adapting to changes in climate and environment leave a zero carbon footprint in their wake.
+The AFP promotes storytelling as a pedagogical approach to learning and communicating what past cultures and human civilizations have known all along- that our role on this planet is to remain open to new scientific discoveries about the biodiversity of our Earth, expand our collective knowledge about community development and continue building cultures that help us to continually adapt to changes in climate and environment, thus leaving a zero carbon footprint in our wake.

-We are a growing bank of stories that promote sustainable development, collected from indigenous communities in Africa.
+The AFP is a growing bank of stories that promote sustainable development, collected from indigenous communities in Africa.
 These stories have been reimagined to suit the times that we are in, for all children and global educators around the world.
 The stories are shared on appointment as school presentations either in-person or virtually.

 These stories are intended to encourage all learners and educators to expand their knowledge by incorporating informal, indigenous knowledge systems into mainstream education.
 This is a bridge between cultures and a link between the past, present and future citizens of the earth.
-It is an invitation to embed environmental conservation into their daily lives by cultivating ways to listen to what the earth is demanding of its citizens.
+It is an invitation to embed environmental conservation into our daily lives by cultivating ways to listen to what the earth is demanding of its citizens.
 In so doing, learners are able to form bonds of solidarity with the original custodians of the earth.

-The AFP is inspired by a story about a hummingbird that saved a burning forest with tiny droplets of water.
-It was retold by Wangari Maathai, Nobel Peace Prize Laureate (Kenya), who started a movement of planting a green belt across Kenya, one tree seedling at a time.
+The AFP is inspired by the story below about a hummingbird that saved a burning forest with tiny droplets of water.
+It was retold by Wangari Maathai, Nobel Peace Prize Laureate (Kenya), who started a movement of planting a green belt of trees across Africa, one tree seedling at a time.

 In keeping with my Maasai grandfather's footsteps, I am a nomad living far from the places along the foothills of Mt.
 Kenya that he explored on foot throughout his long life.
-Yet one thing seems to stay in my heart, unnerved by the constant changes, something I could pack up in a moment's notice and transport discreetly to my next home country, it is the stories of our past.
-These are folktales that had been shared with me by grandmothers throughout my childhood.
-Likewise, I have continued to share them with my children and all their friends from different countries.
+Yet one thing seems to stay in my heart, unnerved by the constant changes, something I could pack up at a moment's notice and transport discreetly to another home country.
+It is the stories of our past.
+These folktales were generously shared with me by grandmothers throughout my childhood.
+Likewise, I have continued to share them with my children and their friends picked from different countries.
 As soon as I retell an old story, the memory of another one appears.
-There is never a shortage of this resource, and each story could be retold with a new twist, giving it a fresh, new angle, to suit a diverse audience.
+There is never a shortage of this resource, and each story could be retold with a new twist, giving it a fresh, new angle to suit a diverse audience.
 Once I fully understood the version of Africa that exists as stories in my heart, I embraced the whole world as my home.
 I also began broadcasting them in this podcast for children worldwide.

 As a professionally trained journalist and a certified specialist in creative writing for children, storytelling for me is like water to fish.
 I dive in and come alive while relishing in all the possibilities of adventure that my mind can conjure up while swimming inside the lives of mythical or legendary characters.
-I have a masters in Development Education and Global Learning, which has enabled me to connect the dots between informal and formal knowledge systems to find essential knowledge that we can use to progress into happy, successful and healthy citizens of the world.
+Acquiring a master's in Development Education and Global Learning also enabled me to connect the dots between formal and indigenous knowledge systems.
+I began to find essential knowledge that we can use to progress into happy, prosperous, and healthy citizens of the world.